zenialexandre/distributed-systems/README.md

 # distributed-systems
-Distributed Systems implementation using the Bully election algorithm and the Centralized mutual exclusion algorithm.
+Distributed Systems implementation using the Bully Algorithm as the Election Algorithm and the Centralized Algorithm as the Mutual Exclusion Algorithm.